srmcgann/Coordinates/README.md

 }
 ```

-Instantiation works with default settings as well.
+Instantiation works with default settings as well.<br>
+You can copy the code below verbatim, into a file <br>
+named index.html, and see the result...<br>

 ```html
 <!DOCTYPE html>